MBS9/substr/README.md

 ### The output

 Finally, the algorithm returns the substrings that where matched (together with their ratio), and the sandwiched substrings (together with their cosine similarities).

-## The App's Architecture

-### Frontend

-The frontend is responsible for displaying and visualising the output.
-It calls the API server with the inputs, and visualises the output.
-It also does some input validation, sanity checks, and minimal preprocessing.

-This is written with Typescript using Next.js.
-It is exported as a Static WebApp.

-### Backend API Server

-This is simple HTTP server built with aiohttp in Python.
-This is responsible for running the analysis.

-The algorithm to identify Levenshtein matches is written in Rust, this is to maximise the efficiency of the code.
-This is in the form of a Python extension module, so it is called from Python code.

-The algorithm to calculate the cosine similarity is written in Python, thanks to numpy, it is possible to make this code efficient without Rust.

-To save bandwidth, instead of returning the matched strings, it only returns the start and end index of the matches.
-The data is serialized as JSON.

-This API server is often distributed as a Docker container.